The St. Joseph Hospital Heart and Vascular Center is dedicated to helping

 Medically Supervised Weight Loss Program $30 introductory cost

 and 30 minute follow-up session with a wellness nurse and certified athletic

 Exercise Program $30 introductory cost

 Introductory program includes private 1-hour session with certified athletic

 Injury Prevention - Functional Movement Screen $50

-Private 1-hour session with certified athletic trainer/strength and conditioning specialist and 30-minute follow-up.
-Identifies muscular imbalances and weaknesses associated with injury risk.
-Customized corrective exercise program.
+Private 1-hour session with certified athletic trainer/strength and conditioning

-Healthy Moments $100
+Healthy Moments $150

 Includes three 30-minute sessions with behavioral health specialist.

 Through our Comprehensive Heart Risk Assessment and Vascular Screening